Welcome to the ATcT website!

 the U.S. Department of Energy Office of Science Public Reusable (DOE SC PuRe) Data Resource (see DOE and ANL press releases).

-The latest released version (TN 1.130) continues to include a find functionality, as well as a provenance analysis of the enthalpy of formation of each of the ~3000 species (except the elements in their standard states), accessible by clicking on the species name.
+The latest released version (TN 1.202) continues to include a find functionality, as well as a provenance analysis of the enthalpy of formation of each of the nearly 3400 species (except the elements in their standard states), accessible by clicking on the species name.

 The species-specific pages include a number of additional features, such as an interactive 3D depiction of the target species, a list of other highly correlated enthalpies of formation, as well as a list of most influential determinations in the TN that include the target species.